jyalim/sol-status-page/README.md

 demonstration (of a system snapshot) is available [here, on my personal website][example].

+A script to recreate the python environment with `mamba`/`conda` is
+provided: `python-env.sh`.
+The status page really depends on `pandas`, `numpy`, and `plotly`, but the general python environment for scientific computing is provided.

 Shell script will only save every tenth `zstd -19` compressed comma-separated value (csv) files (every ten minutes).
 This is determined by an incremented counter that is stored in `snapshot/.snapshot_modulo.do.not.delete`.
 When there